mdavidson9/docs.balsamiq.com/content/confluence/transition-guide.md

 As Mockups 3 for Confluence Cloud is based on Marketplace's automatic renewal subscription model, you will be required to have a paid subscription to use the add-on once your 30 day trial ends.

-We will be retiring the old version of the plugin around May 9, 2016.
+We will be retiring the old version of the plugin around the end of June 2016.
 After that date, you'll need to start a [30 day trial](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/installation) and subscribe to Mockups 3 for Confluence Cloud in order to use our add-on.

 As always, if you have any questions, concerns, or problems, we're here to help!
-[Contact us](https://balsamiq.com/company/contact/#/s/m4j)!
+[Contact us](https://balsamiq.com/company/contact/#/s/m4c)!